Filur

-Filur is a Danish Electronic dance music duo established in 1999, consisting of producer Tomas Barfod and vocalist Kasper Bjørke.
-They also feature many guest artists for their releases.
+Filur is a Danish electronic dance music duo established in 1999, consisting of producer Tomas Barfod and vocalist Kasper Bjørke.
+They also feature many guest artists on their releases.

+History

-Filur has released 4 albums and many successful singles.
-They are best known for the hit "I Want You", which was the 4th most played Danish work outside of Denmark in 2005.
+Filur has released four albums and many successful singles.
+They are best known for the hit "I Want You", which was the 4th most played Danish song outside of Denmark in 2005.

-They were also popular in Italy where they had charting hits "It's alright" and "Shame" both credited to "Filur meets Miss Nellie Ettison".
-Both were released in 2001.
+They were also popular in Italy, where in 2001 they had charting hits "It's alright" and "Shame", both credited to "Filur meets Miss Nellie Ettison".

-The duo has toured extensively in the United States, Europe and Japan and had special album release Peace for the Japanese market.
+The duo has toured extensively in the United States, Europe and Japan.
+They had a special album release, Peace, for the Japanese market.

 The band has won two DMA awards for "Best Producers" and "Best Dance Album".

-Barfod has been also involved with the group WhoMadeWho, whereas Bjørke has concentrated on his solo work and producing for other artists.
+Barfod has been involved with the group WhoMadeWho, whereas Bjørke has concentrated on his solo work and producing for other artists.